quozd/awesome-dotnet/README.md

 ## CLR

-* [CoreCLR](https://github.com/dotnet/coreclr) - The coreclr repo contains the complete runtime implementation (called "CoreCLR") for .NET Core.
+* [Runtime](https://github.com/dotnet/runtime) - The runtime repo contains the complete runtime implementation (called "CoreCLR") for .NET Core.
 It includes RyuJIT, the .NET GC, native interop and many other components.

 ## CMS